KauzClay/docs-tap/scst-store/create-service-account.hbs.md

 ### With a default cluster role

 During Store installation, the `metadata-store-read-only` cluster role is created by default.
-This cluster role allows the bound user to have `get` access to all resources.
+This cluster role permits the bound user to have `get` access to all resources.
 To bind to this cluster role, run the following command:

 ```console
 kubectl apply -f - -o yaml << EOF